MicrosoftDocs/customer-insights/ci-docs/enrichment-here.md

 1. Select **Next**.

 1. Select the **Customer data set** and choose the profile or segment you want to enrich with data from HERE Technologies.
-The *Customer* entity enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.
+The *Customer* table enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.

 1. Define which type of fields from your unified profiles to use for matching: the primary and/or secondary address.
 You can specify a field mapping for both addresses and enrich the profiles for both addresses separately.
 For example, for a home address and a business address.
 Select **Next**.